rmastand/MODProducer/README.md

 We adopt the following workflow for extracting MOD files out of the given AOD files.

-1. Download all the ROOT files and arrange them in the same directory structure as they live on the CMS server.
+1. Download all the ROOT files into the VM environment and arrange them in the same directory structure as they live on the CMS server.

 2. Create a registry that maps each event and run number to a certain ROOT file.
-This is done so that things can be done one file at a time as we're dealing with multiple TeraBytes of data here and it's a pain to have to do everything at once.
+This is done so that analysis can be performed on one file at a time (the alternative is performaning the analysis on multiple TeraBytes of data at one time, which could take several weeks).

 3. Run the Producer on those AOD files.
-This reads the download directory and processes only the files in there.
+This reads the download directory and processes only the files in there, as well as [validates](http://opendata.cern.ch/record/1000) the data.
 This produces N MOD files.

 4. Filter those N MOD files to get only those files for which the correct trigger fired.
 This process is called Skimming in this workflow.
 This will produce M <= N MOD files.
 For a certain AOD file, if none of the events in there have the correct trigger fired, a corresponding skimmed MOD file will not be written.
 That's why M might be less than N.